Good Morning Blog,

 .jpeg) |

-| Still remember that I said the bunker (in the beginning) is beautiful but this one is different |
+| Still remember that I said the bunker (in the beginning) is beautiful, but this one is different.t |

 %20(1).jpeg) |

-| This bunker looks solid and well preserved |
+| This bunker looks solid and well-preserv.ed |

 %20(2).jpeg) |

-| Like a Tomb of the past and no crack was found exteriorly |
+| Like a Tomb of the past, and no crack wfound externallylyy |

 .jpeg) |

-| Purpose of narrow door and only entrance are to prevent any intruders.
-Even the side holes can use to eliminate any close by enemies from within. |
+| The purpose of the narrow door and the only entrance is to prevent any intruders.
+Even the side holes can be used to eliminate any nearby enemies from within. |

 |

-| I placed my camera here and become a photo booth session.
+| I placed my camera here and created a photo booth session.
 Haha 😂 now left me so that here can be quieter. |

 |